 Jordanian businesspeople are well dressed and expats should follow their example.
-Men should dress the same as they would for doing business in the West; smart business suits are key, and casual wear should not be worn.
+Men should dress the same as they would for doing business in the West; smart business suits are fine, and casual wear should not be worn in an office environment.
 Women should ensure all sleeves are elbow length or longer and should wear high necklines and skirts that fall below the knee.

 Women are underrepresented in the workplace in Jordan, but expat women report that this doesn't seem to impact much on doing business as a woman in the country.

 Handshakes are the standard greeting in Jordan and eye contact is important.
 Men should, however, wait for women to initiate a handshake.
 The most senior person, usually the eldest, should be greeted first.